Tag: school

 phone booth old SA

-Next minute we heard a squeal of tyres and we were being chased in the dead of night by the drunk himself – his buddies had obviously radioed him.
-Or maybe his stukkie was on desk duty.
+Next minute we heard a squeal of tyres and we were being chased in the dead of night by that same drunk himself – his buddies had obviously radioed him.
+Maybe that night’s desk duty-poppie was his stukkie?

 No ways he could catch us fleet-footed schoolboys in his weaving van.
 We ducked and eventually dived under the foundations of Alet de Witt’s new block of flats and watched him careen past us.
-We emerged boldly and walked home, knowing we would hear him LONG before he could spot us.
+We emerged boldly and walked home, knowing we would hear him in the silence of a law-abiding village night LONG before he could spot us.
 Anyway, we didn’t want to be late for school.

 No doubt he took another sluk of brandy and went looking for someone dark to beat up.